influxdata/docs-v2/content/influxdb/v2.1/influxdb-templates/_index.md

 InfluxDB templates are preconfigured InfluxDB resources and can contain everything from dashboards and Telegraf configurations to notifications and alerts.
-Use templates to bootstrap monitoring of your technology stack, set up a fresh instance of InfluxDB, back up your dashboard configuration, or [share your configuration](https://github.com/influxdata/community-templates/) with the InfluxData community.
+Use templates to monitor your technology stack, set up a fresh instance of InfluxDB, back up your dashboard configuration, or [share your configuration](https://github.com/influxdata/community-templates/) with the InfluxData community.